ArnoAnsems/CatacombGL/README.md

 # Introduction
-CatacombGL is a Windows source port of the DOS game The Catacomb Abyss.
-The Catacomb Abyss was originally developed in 1992 by Softdisk Publishing.
-It is a first person shooter with a fantasy theme.
-The original game visualized its 3D graphics in 16 colors and a 320x200 pixels view window.
-The main goal of the CatacombGL source port is to utilize OpenGL to improve the visual presentation of The Catacomb Abyss.
+CatacombGL is a Windows source port of the DOS games The Catacomb Abyss and The Catacomb Armageddon.
+These games were originally developed in 1992 by Softdisk Publishing.
+They are first person shooters with a fantasy theme.
+The original games visualized their 3D graphics in 16 colors and a 320x200 pixels view window.
+The main goal of the CatacombGL source port is to utilize OpenGL to improve the visual presentation of The Catacomb Abyss and The Catacomb Armageddon.
 This source port is currently a work-in-progress and as such in the alpha development phase.
-Some functionality has yet to be implemented and existing functionality was only tested on a very limited set of test systems.
-However, with the current version it is possible to play through the entire game, as all levels, monsters and bonus items are present and functional.
+However, with the current version it is possible to play through both games entirely, as all levels, monsters and bonus items are present and functional.

 Main features:
 * Runs native on Windows 7/8/10.
 * Hardware accelerated 3D rendering via OpenGL, supporting widescreen resolutions, a customizable field of view and an uncapped frame rate.
 * Player, projectile and monster movement with floating point precision.
 * Supports The Catacomb Abyss version 1.13 (shareware) and version 1.24 (as included in the Catacombs Pack from gog.com).
+* Supports The Catacomb Armageddon version 1.02 (as included in the Catacombs Pack from gog.com).
 * WASD and mouselook.

-Current limitations as of version 0.1.0:
+Current limitations as of version 0.2.0:
-* Only windowed mode supported, although it is possible to cover the whole desktop by maximizing the window.
 * No support for game controllers.
 * No backwards compatibility with saved games from the original DOS game.
 * Only Adlib sound card emulation; no PC speaker emulation.
 * No "demo" functionality (preview slideshow of Catacomb Armageddon and Apocalypse in shareware version).
-* No help pages.
 * No fade-in effect when entering a level.

 # How to install
-CatacombGL does not run standalone, but requires the original The Catacomb Abyss game data (levels, pictures, sounds, etc) to be present on the system.
-The game data can be obtained legitimately and free-of-charge by downloading the 1.13 shareware version of The Catacomb Abyss.
+CatacombGL does not run standalone, but requires the original game data (levels, pictures, sounds, etc) to be present on the system.
+The Catacomb Abyss game data can be obtained legitimately and free-of-charge by downloading the 1.13 shareware version.
 Various websites offer the shareware version for download, see for example https://archive.org/details/TheCatacombAbyss.
 Alternatively, the game data can also be obtained by buying the Catacombs Pack from gog.com, see https://www.gog.com/game/catacombs_pack.
 The differences between the shareware and commercial versions are purely cosmetic.
+The Catacombs Pack is required in order to run The Catacomb Armageddon.
-In case the Catacombs Pack was installed via the GOG installer, simply run CatacombGL.exe from any location and the game data will be auto-detected.
-In case the shareware version is installed, put the CatacombGL files in the same folder as the game data and run CatacombGL.exe.
+The CatacombGL.exe can be run from any location.
+When started, a selection screen with an overview of all the supported games is shown.
+In case the Catacombs Pack was installed via the GOG installer, the game data will be auto-detected.
+Otherwise, it is possible to manually browse to the folder which contains either the Catacombs Pack or the shareware version.

 # Controls
 The keyboard and mouse controls for moving, shooting, etc. can be customized via the in-game menu.
 The following keys are reserved and cannot be customized:
 * ESC - open/close the menu
 * Function keys - various shortcuts, such as F3 for saving the game and F4 for restoring the game
 * Numerical keys - read scrolls
+* Backspace - cheat codes in Armageddon

 # License
-CatacombGL is developed by Arno Ansems and licensed under the GNU GPLv3 license.
+CatacombGL is licensed under the GNU GPLv3 license.
 See gpl3.txt for details.
 CatacombGL would not have been possible without reusing code that was generously made available by various other projects, namely:
 * The Catacomb Abyss, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombAbyss).
 * The Catacomb Armageddon, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombArmageddon).